Internet privacy: Privacy issues of medical applications

-With the rise of technology focused applications, there has been a rise of medical apps available to users on smart devices.
-In a survey of 29 migraine management specific applications, researcher Mia T. Minen (et al.) discovered 76% had clear privacy policies, with 55% of the apps stated using the user data from these giving data to third parties for the use of advertising.
+With the rise of technology-focused applications, there has been a rise of medical apps available to users on smart devices.
+In a survey of 29 migraine-management-specific applications, researcher Mia T. Minen (et al.) discovered 76% had clear privacy policies, with 55% of the apps stated using the user data from these giving data to third parties for the use of advertising.
 The concerns raised discusses the applications without accessible privacy policies, and even more so - applications that are not properly adhering to the Health Insurance Portability and Accountability Act (HIPAA) are in need of proper regulation, as these apps store medical data with identifiable information on a user.

 Internet service providers

-Internet users obtain internet access through an internet service provider (ISP).
+Internet users obtain Internet access through an Internet service provider (ISP).
 All data transmitted to and from users must pass through the ISP.
-Thus, an ISP has the potential to observe users' activities on the internet.
+Thus, an ISP has the potential to observe users' activities on the Internet.
 ISPs can breach personal information such as transaction history, search history, and social media profiles of users.
-Hackers could use this opportunity to hack ISP and obtain sensitive information of victims.
+Hackers could use this opportunity to hack ISPs and obtain sensitive information of victims.
 However, ISPs are usually prohibited from participating in such activities due to legal, ethical, business, or technical reasons.

 Normally ISPs do collect at least some information about the consumers using their services.
-From a privacy standpoint, ISPs would ideally collect only as much information as they require in order to provide internet connectivity (IP address, billing information if applicable, etc.).
+From a privacy standpoint, ISPs would ideally collect only as much information as they require in order to provide Internet connectivity (IP address, billing information if applicable, etc.).

 Which information an ISP collects, what it does with that information, and whether it informs its consumers, pose significant privacy issues.
 Beyond the usage of collected information typical of third parties, ISPs sometimes state that they will make their information available to government authorities upon request.
 In the US and other countries, such a request does not necessarily require a warrant.

-An ISP cannot know the contents of properly encrypted data passing between its consumers and the internet.
+An ISP cannot know the contents of properly encrypted data passing between its consumers and the Internet.
 For encrypting web traffic, https has become the most popular and best-supported standard.
-Even if users encrypt the data, the ISP still knows the IP addresses of the sender and of the recipient.
+Even if users encrypt the data, the ISP still knows the IP addresses of the sender and the recipient.
 (However, see the IP addresses section for workarounds.)